-We need to understand the gravity of this new situation in Yemen!
+We need to understand the gravity of this situation in Yemen!

-In order to reach the Mediterranean Sea from the Indian Ocean, all seafaring trade—including 3.8 million barrels of oil per day—must pass through the Bab el-Mandeb Strait, the southern gate of the Red Sea.
+In order to reach the Mediterranean Sea from the Indian Ocean, a lot of seafaring trade—including 6.2 million barrels of oil per day—passes through the Bab el-Mandeb strait, the southern gate of the Red Sea.
 Measuring just 18 miles across, this channel is the closest point between the two landmasses of central Africa and the Arabian Peninsula.
 The northeast edge of the strait is in Yemeni territory.

 The strategic importance of controlling this passage is equal to controlling the Suez Canal, since both are part of the same thoroughfare.